johanfriis/obsidian-literate-styles/README.md

 pregenerated stylesheet to be loaded very early in the render, and then only later would we parse changed files again. :thinking:

+See the dataview plugin for an example implementation of a file level cache using localforage, [FullIndex][fullindex]

-I was also thinking about having named style blocks, similar to what is is described in [jmeiners literate programing][2] examples.
-Take some inspiration from [srcweave][3].
+I was also thinking about having named style blocks, similar to what is is described in [jmeiners literate programing][jmeiner] examples.
+Take some inspiration from [srcweave][srcweave].
 This would allow me to have block level caching as well as show some UI directly on the block for when a block is being process, if there are errors, etc ...